 JSNA Births and Deaths

-The births and deaths section of the JSNA sets out the key patterns and trends in births and deaths across the Isle of Wight (and includes Hampshire, Southampton and Portsmouth where available).
+The births and deaths section of the JSNA sets out the key patterns and trends in births and deaths across the Isle of Wight with comparisons against South East and England where available.
 Births and deaths are key measures for local and national authorities to plan services.
-Data in this report is available at Local Authority level, with deaths data also available at Primary Care Network (PCN) level.

 Births